Hkattelu/Hkattelu.github.io/_posts/2016-01-07-mildly-interesting-computer-stuff-2.markdown

 This is an algorithm I learned about last semester in my deterministic models class.
-It is a quick way to solve an assignment problem, which is a problem where you assign m workers to n jobs in order to minimizie a cost or maximize a profit.
+It is a quick way to solve an assignment problem, which is a problem where you assign m workers to n jobs in order to minimize a cost or maximize a profit.

 You can read more about it here: